James Murray (American actor): Career

 Following The Crowd, Murray appeared in the Warner Bros. comedy The Little Wildcat.
 Later that year, he starred opposite Lon Chaney in The Big City, followed by a supporting role in Chaney's final silent film Thunder in 1929.
 Thunder would also be Murray's last film for M-G-M in which he had a significant role.
 In 1929, Murray made the transition from silent to sound films in the part-talkie The Shakedown for Universal Pictures.

 By 1930, Murray's once promising career had begun to falter due to his increasing alcoholism and alcohol related arrests.
 In August 1930, Murray was sentenced to six months in jail for appearing in court drunk on a previous drunk-driving charge.
 After serving four months of hard labor, Murray was released and attempted to reignite his acting career.
 He stopped drinking for a time and, in February 1933, he signed a seven-year contract with First National Pictures and Warner Bros.
-The same year, he married "Miss Florida" Marion Sayers.
-The marriage and Murray's sobriety proved to be short lived: Sayers was granted a divorce in November 1933 on the grounds that Murray drank excessively and forced Sayers to work to support him.
+The same year, he married beauty pageant contestant ("Miss Florida") and actress Marion Sayers.
+The marriage and Murray's sobriety proved to be short lived; Sayers was granted a divorce in November 1933 on the grounds that Murray drank excessively and forced her to work to support him.

 By 1934, Murray was unable to secure acting work due to his alcoholism and began panhandling.
-Director King Vidor, who had cast Murray in The Crowd seven years earlier, was then casting his upcoming film Our Daily Bread (1934), immediately thought of Murray for the lead role.
-Vidor had heard about Murray's plight and set about finding him.
-Vidor found a much heavier and unkempt Murray panhandling on the street and offered to buy him a drink.
-Vidor then offered Murray the lead role in Our Daily Bread, provided Murray pull himself together.
-Murray rejected the offer and reportedly stated, "Just because I stop you on the street and try to borrow a buck you think you can tell me what to do.
+By that time, director King Vidor (who had cast Murray in The Crowd seven years earlier) was casting for his film Our Daily Bread (1934) and had Murray in mind for the lead role.
+Vidor had heard of Murray’s plight and immediately set about finding him.
+He soon found a much heavier and unkempt Murray panhandling on the street and offered to buy him a drink.
+Vidor then offered Murray the lead role, provided Murray pull himself together.
+Murray rejected the offer and reportedly told Vidor, "Just because I stop you on the street and try to borrow a buck you think you can tell me what to do.
 As far as I am concerned, you know what you can do with your lousy part."

-Murray appeared in a total of thirty six films over the course of his twelve-year film career.
+Murray appeared in a total of thirty-six films over the course of his twelve-year film career.
 In the majority of his films in the sound era, particularly those made during the last few years of his career, he was cast in bit parts or as an uncredited extra.
-Murray's final onscreen appearance was as an uncredited “Earthquake Survivor” in the 1936 disaster drama San Francisco.
+Murray's final onscreen appearance was as an uncredited “earthquake survivor” in the 1936 disaster drama San Francisco.